The competition for attention online is overwhelming. Many people, businesses, and politicians are clamoring for your attention.

 4. Use social proof to gain your audience’s trust

-In 1984, Robert Cialdini wrote a book entitled Influence, in which he discussed a psychological phenomenon he called “social proof” or “informational social influence.”
+In 1984, Robert Cialdini wrote a book entitled Influence, which discussed a psychological phenomenon he called “social proof” or “informational social influence.”

-Humans often emulate others, especially in situations where they may not know how to act.
+Humans often emulate others, especially when they may not know how to act.
 If you’re invited to the White House or a celebrity event, you might look around at others who are more familiar with that scene and try to do what they’re doing.

 This marketing psychology phenomenon has been used in marketing for some time, and it’s something that you can use as a blogger.
 It’s the definition of what an influencer is.

 You trust an influencer because you believe they share things that make your life better in some way.
-You’re more willing to buy something from someone you trust who is an expert in their field — and someone who can guide you into unfamiliar territory.
+You’re more willing to buy something from someone you trust- an expert in their field — and someone who can guide you into unfamiliar territory.

 I thoughtfully use social proof in my Built to Blog course landing page.
 By highlighting what other respected industry leaders have to say about my course, I gain some credibility for my work and show potential students that I’m a respected figure in the blogging space.

-Here are a couple of snippets I added to my landing page that show influential people in my niche sharing their thoughts about my blog.
+I added a couple of snippets to my landing page that shows influential people in my niche sharing their thoughts about my blog.